strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.kafka.KafkaNodePoolST.md

 ## testNodePoolsAdditionAndRemoval

-**Description:** This test case verifies the possibility of adding and removing Kafka node pools into an existing Kafka cluster.
+**Description:** This test case verifies the possibility of adding and removing KafkaNodePools into an existing Kafka cluster.

 **Steps:**